Privacy

 Public site policy

-The site currently centers on editorial reading and newsletter subscription, not on deep personal profiling.
+The site currently centers on editorial reading, routed contact, and narrow measurement, not on deep personal profiling.

 Current collection scope

-KbeautyHunter currently asks for personal information when a reader voluntarily joins the weekly edit or submits the public contact form.
-The newsletter flow stores the submitted email, optional first name, selected interest, source tag, and consent flag.
+KbeautyHunter currently asks for personal information when a visitor or operator voluntarily submits the public contact form.
+The form stores the submitted name, email, message, route type, and any scope details needed to handle the request.

-Key public interactions such as selected hero clicks, article-next-read clicks, trust-route clicks, newsletter subscription success, contact form success, and trust-page views are logged with a session-scoped ID, route labels, and same-origin paths.
-This layer is designed for product measurement, not ad profiling.
+Key public interactions such as selected hero clicks, article-next-read clicks, trust-route clicks, contact-form success, and trust-page views can be pushed to GTM and streamed into GA4.
+This layer is designed for product measurement, not hidden profile collection.

-No hidden quiz profile is being built in public.
+No hidden profile collection is being built in public.

 How it is used